chart21/mkdocs-hpmpc/docs/nn.md

 ### Sharing Model Parameters and Data

 The program then checks which party is responsible for sharing the model parameters and which party is responsible for sharing the dataset.
-The parties can be specified with the `MODELOWNER` and `DATAOWNER` config options. `MODELOWNER=P_0` and `DATAOWNER=P_1` specifies that party 0 is responsible for sharing the model and party 1 is responsible for sharing the dataset.
+The parties can be specified with the `MODELOWNER` and `DATAOWNER` config options. `MODELOWNER=P_0` and `DATAOWNER=P_1` specify that party 0 is responsible for sharing the model and party 1 is responsible for sharing the dataset.
 Setting `MODELOWNER=-1` and `DATAOWNER=-1` skips secret sharing which is useful for benchmarking.

 For the node acting as the model owner, the program loads the model parameters from the `.bin` file as defined by the environment variables `MODEL_DIR` and `MODEL_FILE`.
 The model at `MODEL_DIR/MODEL_FILE` is loaded and its parameters are secretly shared.
 Below is an example of how to set the environment variables for the VGG16 model trained on CIFAR-10.
 ```bash